qpdf/qpdf/manual/cli.rst

-The :command:`qpdf` command reads the PDF file :samp:`{infile}`, applies various transformations or modifications to the file in memory, and writes the results to :samp:`{outfile}`.
+The :command:`qpdf` command reads the PDF file :samp:`{infile}`, applies various transformations or modifications to the file in memory, and writes the result to :samp:`{outfile}`.
 When run with no options, the output file is functionally identical to the input file but may be structurally reorganized, and orphaned objects are removed from the file.
 Many options are available for applying transformations